huggingface/blog/optimum-onnxruntime-training.md

 ## Optimum Library

 Hugging Face is a fast-growing open community and platform aiming to democratize machine learning.
-As an interactive and community-led company, Hugging Face expands its coverage from NLP to audio and vision and offers various services in the ML ecosystem to meet the community's needs after the success of the [Transformers library](https://huggingface.co/docs/transformers/index).
+As an interactive and community-led company, we extend our coverage from NLP to audio and vision and offers various services in the ML ecosystem to meet the community's needs after the success of the [Transformers library](https://huggingface.co/docs/transformers/index).
 Now on [Hugging Face Hub](https://huggingface.co/models), there are more than 120K model checkpoints on various machine learning tasks, 18K datasets, and 20K ML demo apps.
 However, scaling transformer models into production is still a difficult industry challenge.
 Despite the high accuracy, the training and the inference of transformer-based models could be time-consuming and cost-expensive.

 To target these needs, Hugging Face built two open-sourced libraries: __Accelerate__ and __Optimum__.
 While [🤗 Accelerate](https://huggingface.co/docs/accelerate/index) focuses on out-of-box distributed training, [🤗 Optimum](https://huggingface.co/docs/optimum/index), as an extension of transformers, accelerates model training and inference by leveraging the maximum efficiency of users’ targeted hardware.
 Optimum integrated machine learning accelerators like ONNX Runtime and specialized hardware, so users can benefit from considerable speedup in both training and inference.
 Besides, Optimum seamlessly integrates other Hugging Face’s tools while inheriting the same ease of use as Transformers.
 Developers can easily adapt their work to achieve lower latency with less computing power.